tsajay/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![Image from the second track][second]

 Here's an image from the re-training of  sharp curves.

 ![Sharp turn][sharp]

 Here's the laterally inverted image of the sharp turn, added as an augmented image.

 ![Sharp turn augmented image with a horizontal flip][left_flip]

 Here's an image where we slightly shift a training image by a few pixels so that different parts of the layer are trained.

 ![Slightly shifted image of the sharp turn.][shift]

 Here's an image from an attempted recovery from driving off course.

 ![Recovery from driving off course.
 Image from center camera][recovery]

 After the collection process, I had 69K training images and close to 90K total images, 20% of which were used for validation.

-Here's a [video](video.mp4) of the car driving autonomously for more than a lap.
+Finally, here's a [video](video.mp4) of the car driving autonomously for more than a lap.